DasLuigi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7.script that adds execution permission to everybody.
 8.script that sets the permission to the file hello as follows.
 9.script that sets the mode of the file hello.
+10.script that sets the mode of the file hello the same as olleh’s mode.